Armed groups clash in Libyan capital for second day

 TRIPOLI At least two people were killed and 24 wounded in clashes between militias in Libya's capital on Wednesday, highlighting the rivalries behind heavily armed groups that have plagued the country since the fall of Muammar Gaddafi.

-Loud explosions and gunfire rocked Tripoli's southern neighbourhoods - the second day of violence in the battle-scarred city.
+Loud explosions and gunfire rocked Tripoli's southern neighborhoods - the second day of violence in the battle-scarred city.

 Armed groups made up of former rebel fighters from different parts of the country have grown in power and ambition nearly two years after Gaddafi was ousted and the government has struggled to impose its authority over them.